ecochampion for good

 • Donating to our No Planet – No Pickleball Special Fund

-• Volunteering to collect used pickleballs and paddles as part of our Recycling & Buy Back Programs
+• Volunteering to collect used pickleballs and paddles that we’ll recycle and repurpose

-• Choosing an environmental nonprofit to donate a % of sales or as your pickleball fundraiser charity
+• Choosing an environmental nonprofit as your pickleball fundraiser charity

 • Becoming a member of the Green Sports Alliance